sighack/sighack.github.io/_posts/2018-12-21-chaikin-curves.md

 *If you're looking for a copy-pastable version of this algorithm in Processing, scroll to the end of the post!*

+*All Processing code for this article, along with images and animated GIFs, can be found [on Github](https://github.com/sighack/chaikin-curves)*

 ## Chaikin Curves

 In 1974, George Chaikin presented one of the first _refinement-based corner cutting_